crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Industry standards/guidelines such as OWASP (Open Web Application Security Project) provide guidelines for responsible vulnerability **disclosure**, ensuring ethical hackers contribute positively to the cybersecurity ecosystem.

-Ethical hackers operate within a structured framework of professional codes of conduct, which define their responsibilities and ensure accountability.
-Several professional codes of conduct exist for information security professionals and ethical hackers, applicable to individuals who are members or certified professionals of the respective association.
-For example,

-* Industry certifications: CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.
-* Regulatory/governmental standards/guidelines: NIST SP 800-12 and NIST SP 800-53 touch on broader security and privacy principles, NIST SP 800-115 (Technical Guide to Penetration Testing) emphasizes authorized testing.
-* Industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, PCI DSS Penetration Testing Guidance.
-* Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
-* Professional licensing/accreditation bodies: Professional Engineers Ontario (PEO)/PEO code of ethics, Canadian Engineering Accreditation Board (CEAB), Canadian Information Processing Society (CIPS).

-While different organizations have their own codes, several underlying principles cut through them: protecting the public (or public safety), acting lawfully, acting with integrity, and maintaining trust.
+While different authorities have their own codes, several underlying principles cut through the various codes regarding professional conduct: protecting the public (or public safety), acting lawfully, acting with integrity, and maintaining trust.

 This universality reinforces that ethical hacking is not a subjective practice but one grounded in well-established professional norms.
 By internalizing these codes, ethical hackers ensure their work enhances cybersecurity without veering into ethically questionable practices.
 Ultimately, professionalism in ethical hacking is what separates it from malicious hacking, making it a respected and legally defensible discipline.